eunhwa99/Lab-Intern/README.md

 ### Phase 1: Exploring Smartphone Sensors
 #### AllSensorForAndroid
 - Android application that searches and tests all sensors that exist in Samsung Galaxy smartphones.

-In the first phase, I developed an application to investigate the types of sensors available in smartphones and conducted hands-on experiments to understand their unique characteristics.
+- Developed an application to investigate the types of sensors available in smartphones and conducted hands-on experiments to understand their unique characteristics.
-Through this process, I gained valuable insights into how to work with smartphone sensors and mastered the techniques for developing sensor-based applications on the Android platform
+- Gained valuable insights into how to work with smartphone sensors and mastered the techniques for developing sensor-based applications on the Android platform.

 ### Phase 2: Investigate specific sensors
 #### SensorDetection